ssigwart/vscode-trailing-whitespace-fixer/README.md

 ### Show Trailing Whitespace
 - Any trailing whitespace on lines other than the current line will be highlighted in red.

+## Configuration
+- If you want to allow lines that are only whitespace, you can enable the `trailing-whitespace-fixer.allowWhitespaceOnlyLines` setting.
+This is useful if you want to retain the current indentation level.